 According to the Calorie Control Council, the average American will consume 3,000 calories on Thanksgiving – at dinner alone.
 Drinks, dessert, and appetizers can quickly bring that total to 4,500 calories (consider that a slice of pecan pie is roughly 450 calories).
 The meal below, which includes dessert, comes to 1,060 calories.
 The calorie content was calculated using full servings of each dish, rather than a tablespoon of stuffing or a 1” square of pie like some misleading articles that I’ve seen have done.
-This meal will also contribute 32 grams of fat, 147 grams of carbohydrate, 51 grams of protein, and 1,621 mg of sodium.
+This meal also contains 32 grams of fat, 147 grams of carbohydrate, 51 grams of protein, and 1,621 mg of sodium.
 As atrocious as that might sound to people who watch their diet carefully, it’s pretty much the best that the average person can achieve.
 I’ve even made your grocery list for you!

 To burn 500 calories, you’d have to walk at a moderate pace for two hours.
 You absolutely can’t participate in a Turkey Trot and assume that you can eat whatever you want at the dinner table.
+So, prioritize what you want to eat the most, give thanks for your delicious meal, and enjoy your day!

 Honey-Bourbon Spatchcocked Turkey – “The brine is all you need for this fantastic bird.
 While the bourbon seems generous, it will impart a very subtle flavor in the meat once all the water is added.”
 Makes 16 servings.